delapuente/abm/README.rst

     from abm import activate

-Finally, you can register new loaders by doing:
+Now you can register new loaders by doing:

 .. code-block:: python

     from abm.loaders import IniLoader
     IniLoader.register()

-Now you can load ``*.ini`` files as if they were modules:
+Since now, you can load ``*.ini`` files as if they were modules:

 .. code-block:: ini